lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 It only feels like they're fast if you don't actually look closely at their code.

+At this stage, speed is tangible because its output is public to the rest of the team (pull requests being a common example) but also deceptive: producing code isn't the same as shipping it.

 ### Step 3: Putting that code in production